silverwzw/QuickSchema/README.md

-# Simple Schema Validator
+# Quick Schema

-Simple JSON Schema Validator is a javascript module that allows user to perform json object validation.
+Quick Schema is a javascript module that allows user to perform json object validation.

 ## Table of Content
 - [Quick Start](#quick-start)